 How To Issue A Paper ROE?

-We don't recommend it, but if you opt for a paper ROE, you can obtain the form from the Government of Canada Employer Contact Centre.
+If you opt for a paper ROE, you can obtain the form from the Government of Canada Employer Contact Centre.
 Once received, complete all sections with the required information.
-It's important to note that a Record of Employment is a triplicate form, which in addition your own copy will need to be shared with the employee and the government.
+It's important to note that a Record of Employment is a triplicate form, which will need to be shared with the employee and the government in addition to a copy for your own records.

 Different types of paper ROEs are specified by the letters that their serial numbers start with.
 Some of them are:

 Electronic ROEs are the more convenient method to transmit this information, as per the Government of Canada.
-It certainly saves you the hassle of obtaining hard copies of these forms, helps avoid inaccuracies, and if it matters to you, is kinder to the environment.
-You have three ways to proceed:
+It certainly saves you the hassle of obtaining hard copies of these forms and is also kinder to the environment.
+If you choose this method, you have three ways to proceed:

 2. Complete and submit the ROE form through payroll software compatible with the ROE Web.